 Imagine watching a weather forecast and planning a physical meeting with that insight.
 Or the rain flooding your way to an important engagement.
 Entrepreneurs living in Lagos Nigeria are reminded that the coastal city gets flooded with the lightest shower.
 How is the weather becoming too hot and sometimes so unpredictable?
 Event planners must be worried too.
 Some parts of the world have witnessed wildfire outbreaks and even hurricanes and floods in coastal areas.
 Well, this is because our energy choice “oil & gas” (fossil fuels) is becoming deadly to our Earth.

 3. No Future for Business

 The world must slowly change and consider solar, wind, and other clean energies.
-The reality is these clean energy forms are not as stable in supply as “our oil and gas” fuels.
-They mostly depend on weather and its availability.
+Although, current reality shows that “clean” energy forms are not as stable in supply as our oil and gas fuel supplies.
+They mainly depend on the weather and its natural availability.
 Researchers are still working hard to see how to store and make this clean energy more stable.

-For we here in Nigeria, electricity generated has not been stable enough for us as a nation.
+For we here in Nigeria, the electricity generated has not been stable enough for us as a nation.
 We are still yet to enjoy 24/7 electricity.
-Now the world powers in the Conference of Parties Summit (COP26) are making promises to go fully clean soon on their choices of energy.
+Now the world powers in the Conference of Parties Summit (COP26) are making promises to go fully clean soon in their choices of energy.

 4 Things You Should Know about Energy Transition as a Nigerian Business Owner